pabloRom2004/Insight-Buddy-AI-App/README.md

 # InsightBuddy AI 👩‍⚕️
-Software made by Pablo Romero pablo2004romero@gmail.com
+Software developed by Pablo Romero during a 3-month summer internship.
+This project was undertaken as an extension after completing the primary internship objectives within 2 months.
+The final month was dedicated to developing this software, despite no prior experience with Electron, JavaScript, or HTML.
+A lot of help from Claude and ChatGPT!
+Contact: pablo2004romero@gmail.com

 ![Screenshot 1](BuddyScreenShots/Screenshot3.png)